| Additional Resources |

 Provides Alternatives to Static Strain For Click-Drag Operations

-- Press and hold a button momentarily to simulate continued pressing without holding down the button.
+- Dragging actions impose static stress on the finger while holding the button down.
+This can be greatly reduced by using the Evoluent Mouse Manager software.
+This setting lets one press and hold a button momentarily to simulate continued pressing without holding down the button.
 The time delay before activation is adjustable.
 Note:

 Evoluent Mouse Manager Software required.